 In 13 seasons (853 games) he had batted .254, belted 116 homers, driven in 397 runs, scored 375 runs, and had 116 doubles and 25 triples.
 In 695 games behind the plate, he had a .986 fielding average.

 After retiring, Lopata and his wife, Betty, moved to Mesa, Arizona.
-They have seven children, 16 grandchildren, and three great-grandchildren.
-Their children in 2010 were scattered over four states, Pennsylvania, Indiana, Maryland, and Florida.
-Stan took up golf, wood carving, especially making Kachina dolls.
+They had seven children, 16 grandchildren, and three great-grandchildren.
+Lopata took up golf, wood carving, especially making Kachina dolls.
 He was inducted into the Pennsylvania Sports Hall of Fame in 1988.

 Baseball Hall of Fame, Cooperstown, New York.
-Clippings on Stan Lopata.
+Stan Lopata player file.

 Westcott, Rich.
-Foreword by Governor Edward Rendell.
-A Century of Philadelphia Sports.
-Philadelphia: Temple University Press, 2001
+A Century of Philadelphia Sports (Philadelphia: Temple University Press, 2001).